Getting to the Bottom of the Craving: Facts and Myths About Chocolate

 Myth #4: Chocolate Increases Your Blood Sugar

-Although most chocolate will increase blood sugar levels due to the high levels of sugar in each bite, ChocoPerfection breaks this trend with its sugar-free chicory root alternative, which won’t affect blood sugar levels at all.
+Although most chocolate will increase blood sugar levels due to the high levels of sugar in each bite, ChocoPerfection gourmet sugar-free chocolate breaks this trend with its sugar-free chicory root alternative, which won’t affect blood sugar levels at all.
 Diabetics rejoice!

 Putting Science and Nature to Work

-There are two alternatives to enjoying regular, sugary chocolate: indulge in the natural stuff with no sweeteners added (for a very bitter taste) or find products that are sweetened with naturally derived alternatives.
+There are two alternatives to enjoying regular, sugary chocolate: indulge in the natural stuff with no sweeteners added (for a very bitter taste) or find products like ChocoPerfection gourmet sugar-free chocolate that are sweetened with naturally derived alternatives.

 With a host of plant-based, non-sugar options like Stevia rebaudiana and mogrosides from monk fruits, it's entirely possible to be a chocoholic without adverse health effects or massive guilt.
 Chocolates containing sweeteners like chicory root, for instance, are great for those who want a piece of their favorite flavors without the adverse health effects.

-Even if you suffer from health issues or are seeking the ultimate toned physique, there's no reason you can't enjoy the pleasure of chocolate.
+Even if you suffer from health issues or are seeking the ultimate toned physique, there's no reason you can't enjoy the pleasure of our gourmet sugar-free chocolate or sweet dessets like our keto fudge brownie recipe.
 You just have to make sure you’re informed of your options – and make the best choices for your body.